web-arts-unimelb/contrib/modules/contrib/httprl/README.txt

 content-encoding and transfer-encoding headers set.
 Correctly follows redirects.
 Option to forward the referrer when a redirect is found.
 Cookie extraction and parsing into key value pairs.
 Can multipart encode data so files can easily be sent in a HTTP request.
+Will emulate a range request if the server does not support range requests.

 REQUIREMENTS